SomethingOnline/SomethingOnline/README.md

 - 🤔 &nbsp; Exploring new technologies and developing new software in order to tackle new problems !
 - 🎓 &nbsp; Currently Studying Computer Science at Dublin City University
 - 🌱 &nbsp; Learning more about Cyber Security and Networks.
-- ✍️ &nbsp; Currently learning Python, Node.JS but will soon have experience with C++, R.
+- ✍️ &nbsp; Currently learning Django, Java and Prolog

 <h3> 🛠 &nbsp;Tech Stack</h3>